aregsar/aregsarblog/blog/2020/my-laravel-local-docker-services-configuration/index.md

 April 29, 2020 by [Areg Sarkissian](https://aregsar.com/about)

-To run the MySql and Redis servers for your local Laravel project environment to connect to, add the following `docker-compose.yml` file to the root of your Laravel project:
+To run MySql and Redis servers for your local Laravel project development environment, add the following `docker-compose.yml` file to the root of your Laravel project:

 ```yaml
 version: "3.1"